by Phillip Day

 >110 ng/ml – toxic threshold

-If your test comes back deficient, your vitamin D level should be raised using sunlight and/or supplementation, and then re-tested four weeks later to see if progress is being made.
-I encourage people to take 10,000 IU/day of D3 while they are getting tested and then adjust the supplementation accordingly (usually upward) and re-test in four to six weeks.
+If your test comes back deficient (under 50 nmol/L), your vitamin D-3 level should be raised using sunlight and/or supplementation, then re-tested four weeks later to see if progress is being made.
+I encourage people to take 10,000 IU/day of D-3 while they are getting tested and then adjust the supplementation accordingly (usually upward) and re-test in four to six weeks.

-There are specially designed, electronic-ballast ‘safe’ tanning beds, too, which emit predominant UVB wavelength.
-Dr Joseph Mercola recommends these but they are expensive and not to everyone’s tastes.10 The best choice is sunlight and/or vitamin D3 (cholecalciferol) supplementation.
+The best options for boosting vitamin D-3 levels in the body are sunlight and/or vitamin D-3 (cholecalciferol) supplementation.
 If you are pushing the limits with very high supplementation, the experts advise that you to get tested often and watch for calcium levels rising – an indication of the toxic threshold.
-There is a good margin for safety, however.
-Risks from toxicity with D3 are commonly overblown and true problems only come from overdosing for months on end.
+There is a very good margin for safety, however.
+Risks from toxicity with D-3 are commonly overblown and true problems only come from extreme overdosing for months on end.

 “There is no way to know if the recommendations given below are correct.
 The ONLY way to know is to test your blood.
 You might need 4-5 times the amount recommended below.
 Ideally your blood level of 25(OH)D should be 60ng/ml.”
 11